facebookresearch/House3D/renderer/README.md

 ### Common Issues:
 1. `Assertion "glGetString(GL_VERSION)" FAILED`: try building with libglvnd as mentioned above
 2. `undefined symbol: _ZTVNSt7__cxx1119basic_ostringstreamIcSt11char_traitsIcESaIcEEE` C++ ABI incompatibility.
+3. X server error: don't ssh with X forwarding.
+Make sure there is no "DISPLAY" environment variable.
+4. "Framebuffer is not complete" after opening many renderer: there seems to be a hard limit, depending on the hardwares, on the number of rendering context you can use at the same time.
+5. "dynamic module does not define init function": compile-time and run-time python version does not match.